david-beauchesne/FoodWeb-MultiStressors/fwms.md

 \centering
 \includegraphics{./Figures/positionVulnerability.png}
 \caption{
+Ranking of 13 motif positions as a function of position sensitivity ($S_i$) and amplification ($A_i$) scores in the three-species motifs explored, \textit{i.e.} tri-trophic food chain, omnivory, exploitative competition, apparent competition, partially connected and disconnected.
-Ranking of all univariate and multivariate pathways of effect as a function of trophic (A,B) and position (C,D) sensitivity.
+Position sensitivity is mean value of the variation in species initial abundance at equilibrium and the abundance after disturbances are simulated for all univariate and multivariate pathways of effect on a motif position.
-Pathways and motif positions identified as weak entry points (\textit{i.e.}
+Motif positions identified as weak entry points (\textit{i.e.}
-highly sensitive to disturbances) and biotic sinks (\textit{i.e.} insensitive to disturbances) are identified by the red and blue regions, respectively.
+highly sensitive to disturbances) and biotic sinks (\textit{i.e.} insensitive to disturbances) are identified by the blue regions.
+Position amplification is the mean deviance of a multivariate pathway of effect and the sum of the univariate effects composing the pathway of effect, \textit{i.e.} the additive model, for all multivariate pathways of effect on a motif position.
+Motif positions identified as biotic buffers (\textit{i.e.}
+synergistic effect of disturbances) and biotic buffers (\textit{i.e.}
+antagonistic effect of disturbances) are identified by the red regions.
 }
 \label{position}
 \end{figure}